JwHarshitha/JwHarshitha/README.md

 - 👋 Hi, I’m @JwHarshitha
 - 👀 I’m interested in ...
 Python
-- 🌱 I’m currently learning ... de respos
+- 🌱 I’m currently learning ... depth Coding
 - 💞️ I’m looking to collaborate on ...
-DE
+DS
 - 📫 How to reach me ...Email

 <!---